 At some point, the startup founder is going to have to commit and take a certain amount of risk.
 But by spending some time and money to validate the startup idea first, the founder can eliminate at least some of the risk.

 Next, you will need to select a development partner and follow a roadmap to launching a minimally viable product quickly.
 This will allow you to iterate based on actual customer feedback.
-Here some stories of startups who have launched and scaled with SPARK.
+Here are some stories of startups that have launched and scaled with SPARK.